Changes to the property sector: Opportunities and threats for investors and occupiers (Part Two)

 Investors

-There are increasing instances of occupiers being willing to allow existing leases to expire without having made a commitment to new premises.
+There are increasing instances of occupiers being willing to allow existing leases to expire without having committed to new premises.
 Many businesses are now taking a ‘wait and see’ approach which is not good news for those that own office investments.

 Is the office really in decline?